ChrisWeaver1/chrisweaver1.github.io/notebook/linux/_posts/2021-04-04-luks-usb-encryption.md

 {% include project-headers.html %}

 #### Picking a cipher, mode, hash and key size
-- Keysize, well you know what they say about big keys
+- Keysize, size does matter here...
 - Whats available & best depends on the system and use case
 - See `/proc/crypto` & `cryptsetup benchmark` for ciphers available
 - See `cryptsetup --help | tail -n 8` for defaults.
 Should be "Pretty good"